hyoukjun/CS7641-Fall2019-team19/README.md

 The price in the dataset has a high variance, 56797.66437, and the value ranges from $10 to $10,000 with the average of $154.5136.
 The high variance in dataset is one of the major challenges to constrcut a machine learning models for the dataset.

 We plot a Pearson correation matrix below based on our dataset to show the correlation of each feature with the price.
-We observe that the neighborhood information (last 10 features) we augmented to the dataset has high correlation with the price.
+We observe that the neighborhood information (last 10 features) we augmented to the dataset is highly correlated each other.
+We also observe that the location is not tightly related to the price.
+However, the room type, median rent, and median home price of the Airbnb location are closely related to the price.

 <img src="supervised/correlation.png" height="800x"/>